 There are so many wonderful areas to explore in the Bahamas, but these five are among the most popular:

 You will experience true island culture on Eleuthera Island.
 It is less occupied by tourists generally and islanders regard it as a family island for its peaceful, laid-back setting.
 It is also one of the safest islands in the Bahamas with neighbors watching out after each other.
 It is easy to get to by boat.
 For a truly relaxing Bahamas getaway, Eleuthera Island is an ideal choice.
-It’s also the location of the Ananda Estate with its powdery white beach and crystalline waters.
-The tranquil, Zen-like ambiance of this captivating property is the nth degree of relaxation.
-Settle down by the inviting infinity pool with a cocktail and a good book and simply while away the hours.

 This Out Island caters to a minimalist lifestyle for vacationers who simply want to turn off the noise of daily life and unwind.
 It is popular with travelers for its serenity and beauty.
 In fact, much of the island is undisturbed.
 Other islands are easily accessible by boat or ferry.
 Here, adventure is sea-set, from swimming with wild pigs and sailing around the island, to learning the art of bonefishing.
 When you want to get off the beaten path and escape, head to Great Exuma.